1st Guards Cavalry Corps: Liberation of Europe and Germany

 After its liberation of Ukraine, the 1st Guards cavalry Corps which was part of the 1st Ukrainian Front entered Poland during the Lvov–Sandomierz offensive.
 As the 1st Ukrainian Front was spearheading the whole Eastern theater the Corps participated in the Sandomierz–Silesian offensive reaching the Oder river.
 By early January the Red Army was ready to make its major offensive into Germany.
-During the Vistula–Oder offensive the Cavalry Corps crossed the bridgehead with its tanks and persuaded the enemy, at one point in was redirected and the Corps joined the 60th Army, which liberated Auschwitz in late January.
-Further the Corps liberated two additional concentration camps numbering over 16,000 prisoners.
-During the Battle of Berlin the Corps was 40 kilometers from Berlin when it was ordered to change direction and head south towards Dresden and the Elbe river, where it was one of the first units to meet with the Western Allies.
-The Corps finished the war in the last major battle for the Czech capital Prague in May 1945.
+During the Vistula–Oder offensive the Cavalry Corps crossed the bridgehead with its tanks and pursued the enemy, In late January the Corps joined the 60th Army, which liberated Auschwitz.
+As the horsemen marched towards Germany the Corps was able to liberate two additional concentration camps, freeing over 16,000 prisoners.
+During the Battle of Berlin the Corps advancing on the Capital, however, 40 kilometers from Berlin it was ordered to change direction and head south to capture Dresden and come to the Elbe river to meet with the Allies.
+For its bravery many divisions were awarded high unit awards with the 2nd cavalry division receiving its first Order of Lenin award, which is the highest award given to a Red Army unit.
+The Corps finished the war in the last major battle.
+The corps finished the war in the Czech capital, Prague in May 1945.